 My acquaintance with Rev. Campbell began in 1984, I believe.
 I went on a mission trip to Comer, GA, with our Wingate College campus minister, Dr. Jim McCoy.
 We had some great discussions on faith and practice during the week.
 At one point, our speaker was discussing the death penalty (with a definite left-leaning approach).
 I thought about it and ventured a view that the punishment really isn’t the issue.
 At heart, to me, is the issue of forgiveness according to Jesus’ words.
 Whether death or life in prison, a criminal is nonetheless removed from society.
-The question to me was, are we capable of forgiving those who do us wrong, even an ultimate wrong?
+The question to me was, are we capable of being forgiving to those who do us wrong, even an ultimate wrong?
 I recall Jim looked at me and raised an eyebrow, and smiled.
 I knew he had something up his sleeve for me.

 After the group broke up from discussion, he went over to a library on site and pulled Campbell’s incredible memoir Brother to a Dragonfly.
 (Proceed directly to Amazon and order a copy for yourself.
 It is that good, and that worthy, the kind of book you want to grab people by the lapels over to let them know it’s there).

 Jim found a passage related to what we were discussing and asked me to read it.
 I immediately grasped that this was no ordinary book.
 It was astonishing.
 I proceeded to read the entire book over the next three days, returning it only with great reluctance when we left.
 As soon as we returned, I purchased my own copy.
-I am forever indebted to Jim for introducing me to the man.

 In short, Campbell upended my own naive, thou-shalt-not, Sunday School lessons-based faith and forced me to realize how pitiful were my own shallow attempts to follow Christ.
 He never saw the need to use Church Talk, constantly sprinkling conversation with “Praise the Lord!” or “Amen!” to let people know he was a Christian.
 His life was his faith.
 Acted out, performed, lived, and Will Campbell couldn’t care less what you or anyone else thought of him, especially when he went contrary to social norms and mores of the day.